cunilog/cunilog/processors.md

 ## Rotators

 Rotators are s special type of processor.
-Rotators are s special type of processor.
 While other processors do something with an event, the job of a rotator is to do something with the logfile or an entire set of logfiles.
 A rotator processor's __task__ member is set to __cunilogProcessRotateLogfiles__ and its __pData__ member points to a __CUNILOG_ROTATION_DATA__ structure.